Questions and Answers

 -

-The authorisation process is a multi-stage process within the framework of the Federal Mining Act (BbergG) with step-by-step individual approval.
+The approval process is a multi-stage process within the framework of the Federal Mining Act (BbergG) with step-by-step individual approval.
 Reviews and approvals are carried out by the Hessian Mining Inspectorate (RP Darmstadt / Department of the Environment Wiesbaden / Department IV/Wi 44 Mining Inspectorate).

 On 15 February 2024, KIT was granted the exploration permit for the Tromm permit area.